sumcoinlabs/sumcoinj.org/using-from-other-languages.md

 ---
 layout: base
-title: "How to access bitcoinj from other languages"
+title: "How to access sumcoinj from other languages"
 ---

 <div markdown="1" id="toc" class="toc"><div markdown="1">